Kidddo/Raspberry-Pi-Print-Server/README.md

 The response should be something like: `v0.10.2`.

-Next, we'll use NPM to install a few more modules needed for our PrintServer script:
+Next, we'll use NPM to install a few more modules needed for our PrintServer script (give it a few more minutes):

     npm install ipp pdfkit ibtrealtimesjnode

-*Note: If you receive an error: `Error: failed to fetch from registry:` - you can try changing to a non-secure connection using the following command and try the above again:

-    npm config set registry http://registry.npmjs.org/

 Ok, now let's make a new directory in your PI's home folder: